Gabardone/TakeHomeSimple/README.md

 case was a set of URLs that returned a plain JSON file.
 I included those files —there were several samples— in the project as assets for unit testing data decoding, but company-identifying information has been removed.

+Project specs insisted on making sure image downloading was optimized away through an image cache.
+The one built for this project has been reused later in other personal projects with some improvements for flexibility in use.

 Company-identifying information has also been removed from the URLs in the app.
 As a result the app can be built but will not work as is.
 Search and replace for `<private>` to find the places where you would need to fill in the real information.